JasonLocklin/Dissertation/outline.md

-available in this particular case, the visual motor system is forced to rely on information gleaned after-the-fact, or, in other words, "error signals," to maintain effective control mechanism parameters [].
+available in this particular case, the visual motor system is forced to rely on information gleaned after-the-fact, or, in other words, "error signals," to maintain effective control mechanism parameters [tk].
 There exists a rich, half-century of investigation into this short-term parametric adaptation of saccades, or simply "saccadic adaptation," based on the origional paradigm developed by
 @mclaughlin1967.
 Saccaddic adaptation tasks mimick and amplify